 Of course, it helps that everything is in the cloud, which has made hardware and software globally available and disconnected from any one physical location.
-There’s a reason total public cloud revenues are expected to grow from around $176 billion in 2018 to over $278 billion by 2021, according to Gartner.
+There’s a reason revenue in the public cloud market is expected to reach $525 billion in 2023, according to Statista.

 Interconnectivity has even changed service-level agreements.
 Uptime alone isn’t good enough, as today’s end users have a need for speed.
 If the network can’t work as quickly as customers and internal team members need it to, then it’s basically like the entire network is down.